-It took years for the epidemic to become the target of research that it is today, and to it a memorial has been erected in the West Village.
+It took years for the epidemic to become the target of research like it is today, and to it a memorial has been erected in the West Village.
 When you go, stop by The Lesbian, Gay, Bisexual and Transgender Community Center, on 13th Street, to see what is going on with AIDS now, become educated about its effects and learn what, if anything, you can do.
 While there, you must go upstairs to see the Keith Haring bathroom mural.
 Joyous, carefree, ironic, it has been lovingly preserved in a pretty natural way.
 About three blocks away is Stonewall.
 Need I write more?

 At the time, there was a huge sense of mystery to the plague, resulting in several fantastic explanations of what was going on.
 That, combined with what was later discovered to be political unwillingness, added years of delay to the discovery of a solution.